 The Centre for Nursing Studies accepts online payment by Visa and MasterCard.
 A non-refundable 1.75% convenience fee will be applied to credit cards.
-Online payments can be completed at
+Online payments can be completed by visiting the link below and scrolling to the pay online option at the bottom of the page.